-Figure 7 displays the monthly breakdown of the 24-hour block averages and maximums, along with the hourly maximum.
+Although a direct comparison can only be made between the BC AAQO (green line) and the 24-hour maximum (purple square), the other data can also show trends.
 There is no objective for hourly data, but Figure 7 shows that the highest concentrations occurred in September and October when forest fires were impacting the airshed.

-The brown columns, which display the 24-hour block average for each month, increase in July, September and October, in comparison with the yellow columns.
-During those months regional ambient air quality was impacted by forest fires.
 The effects of the smoke from the forest fires acutely affects the 24-hour maximum values (purple squares) and 1-hour maximums (red circles) reported in Figure 7, but also impacts the monthly average (brown column).